-- 4.109 The programme of works to restore a reliable capability at the Gateway desalination plant is described in the "Deployable Output" section of this document. - 4.110 There is an interaction between the deployable output of a source and the amount of outage allowance contribution, whereby the larger the DO of a source, the larger the impact of an outage at a source on outage allowance.
-As is described earlier in this section, the contribution to deployable output assumed for the Gateway desalination plant in our WRMP varies over the planning period due to allowances to reflect prolonged outage at the site. - 4.111 We have run our outage model to determine the outage allowance reduction that would result from a reduced DO assumption for the Gateway plant.
-This shows that reducing the site's DO by 50 Ml/d would reduce the London WRZ's outage allowance by 33.55 Ml/d, while reducing the site's DO by 100 Ml/d (i.e., if we were to assume that the site were to be unavailable) would reduce the outage allowance by over 50 Ml/d. - 4.112 The impact on WAFU is shown in the WAFU section below, but in summary this means that the assumption of DO being reduced by 50 MI/d during the period 2022/23 2029/30 reduces WAFU by (50 33.55 =) 16.45 MI/d.
+- 4.116 The modelling carried out to inform our baseline DO (2021-22) and our outage allowance assumes that our desalination plant has a deployable output contribution of 100 Ml/d. - 4.117 The desalination plant is complex and has faced a number of reliability issues during recent years. - 4.118 The programme of works to restore a reliable capability at the Gateway desalination plant is described in the "Deployable Output" section of this document. - 4.119 There is an interaction between the deployable output of a source and the amount of outage allowance contribution, whereby the larger the DO of a source, the larger the impact of an outage at a source on outage allowance.
+As is described earlier in this section, the contribution to deployable output assumed for the Gateway desalination plant in our WRMP varies over the planning period due to allowances to reflect prolonged outage at the site. - 4.120 We have run our outage model to determine the outage allowance reduction that would result from a reduced DO assumption for the Gateway plant.
+This shows that reducing the site's DO by 50 Ml/d would reduce the London WRZ's outage allowance by 33.55 Ml/d, while reducing the site's DO by 100 Ml/d (i.e., if we were to assume the site to be unavailable) would reduce the outage allowance by over 50 Ml/d. - 4.121 The impact on WAFU is shown in the WAFU section below, but in summary this means that the assumption of DO being reduced by 50 MI/d during the period 2022/23 2029/30 reduces WAFU by (50-33.55) 16.45 MI/d.
 The aim of our AMP8 maintenance programme is to improve the reliability of the desalination plant, with the intention that the plant achieves a reliable 75 MI/d capability.
-It is therefore assumed that the original WAFU contribution would be reasonable to assume for the long-term, and so in the supply forecast London WRZ's DO is reduced by 25 MI/d compared to the base-year position from 2031 onwards, and London WRZ's outage allowance is also reduced by 25 MI/d from the base-year position, leading to a net-neutral impact on WAFU. - 4.113 To explore this further, in Section 10 of our plan, investment model sensitivity runs have been undertaken to explore the consequences for our plan of a reduced output from our desalination plant over the long-term, to ensure that the plan is robust.
+It is therefore assumed that the original WAFU contribution would be reasonable to assume for the long-term, and so in the supply forecast London WRZ's DO is reduced by 25 MI/d compared to the base-year position from 2031 onwards, and London WRZ's outage allowance is also reduced by 25 MI/d from the base-year position, leading to a net-neutral impact on WAFU. - 4.122 To explore this further, in Section 10 of our plan, investment model sensitivity runs have been undertaken to explore the consequences for our plan of a reduced output from our desalination plant over the long-term, to ensure that the plan is robust.